-Zero Waste Dental Care
+The Best Zero Waste Dental Care Tips

 Dental hygiene is important.
 As the mouth is the gateway to the body, it is important to take good care of it.
 Teeth that ache, gums that bleed, and breath that smells bad are all indicators of poor oral health which could result in you getting sick.
-So, it is important to take good care of your teeth but we would like to do this as sustainable as possible.
+So, it is important to take good care of your teeth but we would like to do this as sustainably as possible.

 However, studies performed in a lab and real life are not the same thing.
 None of these manufacturers have provided any third-party proof that their toothbrush bristles actually will biodegrade in soil.
 Let alone in the cold waters of the ocean.
 Furthermore, it is questionable whether all of them really contain Nylon-4 in the first place.
-Usually Nylon-6 is used which is non-biodegradable plastic.
+Usually, Nylon-6 is used which is non-biodegradable plastic.

-Floss is often coated in plastic to make it glide better between your teeth.
-As I prefer to use something plastic free, these types of floss I would like to avoid.
+Floss is often coated in plastic to make the floss glide better between your teeth.
+As I prefer to use something plastic-free, these types of floss I would like to avoid.
 There are numerous brands of floss available that are made without any plastic.

 I hope these tips help you to make your dental routine as sustainable as possible.